PyFR/PyFR/doc/src/installation.rst

 6. `numpy <http://www.numpy.org/>`_ >= 1.20
 7. `pytools <https://pypi.python.org/pypi/pytools>`_ >= 2016.2.1

-Note that due to a bug in `numpy <http://www.numpy.org/>`_, PyFR is not compatible with 32-bit Python distributions.
+Note that due to a bug in NumPy, PyFR is not compatible with 32-bit Python distributions.

 CUDA Backend
 ^^^^^^^^^^^^